 If you get restless sitting in the boat, you can always give grandma a little help!

 When you get back to shore and have negotiated your tip with grandma, (100k Dong is about $5 and is more than enough) it’s onto another of Ninh Binh’s masterpieces, Bái Đính Temple.
 Bái Đính Temple is part of the largest complex of Buddhist temples in Vietnam, spread over 700 hectares!

 One of the best features of this temple complex is the Maitreya Buddha, commonly known as the Happy Buddha, at the top of a long flight of stone steps.
 This Buddha is particularly interesting as he is usually depicted sitting down.

 Climb back down the steps and make your way over to Tam The Hall, with its impressive triple entranceway and yet another Happy Buddha greeting you on your way to the stairs.

 Once inside you’ll find literally hundreds of golden Buddha statues lining every wall and three giant golden Buddha’s.
 I’m not usually a temple person, having travelled through Thailand and Cambodia, but this place had something special about it that I couldn’t quite put my finger on.

 So there you have it, one day bike rental and a couple of hours ride and you can find yourself amongst some of the most stunning scenery and Buddhist culture in Vietnam!
 Look out for our next article for more of North Vietnam’s less-frequented destinations.

 - HALONG BAY: Have you visited Halong Bay yet?
-Check out one of the most popular backpacker boat cruises in Southeast Asia here.
+Read more about Halong Bay here and check out one of the most popular backpacker boat cruises in Southeast Asia here.